On the air:

 Janna and her husband Gabriel were interviewed for an "Inquire Within" podcast with Darren Main (July 2016).

 I am the proud mother of a transgender son.
-I am also a published author, a professional speaker, a coach and counselor for transgender families and individuals, and a passionate advocate for transgender youth rights.
+I am also a published author, a professional speaker, a coach/group facilitator for parents and families of transgender youth, and a passionate advocate for transgender youth rights.

 My book He's Always Been My Son: A Mother's Story about Raising Her Transgender Son (Jessica Kingsley Publishing, August, 2017) is an uplifting and supportive memoir of my journey raising a transgender son from birth through to adulthood.
 He's Always Been My Son has been an Amazon.com #1 bestseller in the United States, and was chosen as a "Book to Watch" selection in The Bookseller, a U.K. publishing industry magazine.